max-externals/site/max-intro.md

 The main sections that compose the **native Max/MSP ecosystem** can be listed as follow :

 1. **Max** section: this covers all the concepts connected to the processing of **control data streams** (not audio signals).
-2. **MSP** section: this covers all the concepts connected to the processing of **audio data streams** (audio signals).
-3. **Jitter** section: this covers all the concepts connected to the **image/video/3D processing**.
-5. **Gen**: this is an extension of the Max patching environment that converts what you build visually into **efficient compiled code**.
-4. **Node** section: this is an extension that allows the integration of the **nodeJS environment** into the Max/MSP environment.

-### Max

 This section of the Max/MSP environment allows you to manage all data that are not audio signals or image matrices.
 The signals handled by this section are called **control signals**.
 The objects (functions) that act on these signals are connected to each other with **gray patch chords**.

-The control signals in Max/MSP can be of the following **data types**:
+*The control signals in Max/MSP can be of the following **data types**:

-1. **Integer Numbers**: positive and negative integer numbers.
+  *1. **Integer Numbers**: positive and negative integer numbers.
 Integer type is indicated by the letter i.
-2. **Float Number**: real numbers, with 32bit precision.
+  *2. **Float Number**: real numbers, with 32bit precision.
 Float is indicated by the letter f.
-3. **Symbols**: alphanumeric string.
+  *3. **Symbols**: alphanumeric string.
 Symbol is indicated with the letter s (or sym in some cases).
-4. **Lists**: a list of symbols or numbers.
+  *4. **Lists**: a list of symbols or numbers.
 List is indicated by the letter l.

+6. **MSP** section: this covers all the concepts connected to the processing of **audio data streams** (audio signals).
+7. **Jitter** section: this covers all the concepts connected to the **image/video/3D processing**.
+8. **Gen**: this is an extension of the Max patching environment that converts what you build visually into **efficient compiled code**.
+9. **Node** section: this is an extension that allows the integration of the **nodeJS environment** into the Max/MSP environment.

+### Max

 ### MSP